Introduction to Astronomy and Astrophysics

 - SoftwareDetails - Please refer students to link for requirements: http://www.une.edu.au/current-students/support/it-services/hardware It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.

 - TravelDetails - Travel may be required to attend the Final Examination for this subject.
-Travel may be required to attend the Non-Mandatory Intensive School.
+Travel may be required if students choose to attend the Non-Mandatory Intensive School.
 In 2020 the Non-Mandatory Intensive school will be held April 14-17 at the Armidale campus NSW.
 The Intensive school begins at 6.30 pm on the evening of April 14.

 - OtherDetails -